Education in China

-Although Shanghai, Beijing, Jiangsu and Zhejiang outperformed all other education systems in the Programme for International Student Assessment, China's educational system has been criticized for its rote memorization and its emphasis on test preparation.
-However, PISA spokesman Andreas Schleicher says that China has moved away from learning by rote.
+Chinese students in the country's most developed regions are among the best performing in the world in the Programme for International Student Assessment (PISA).
+Shanghai, Beijing, Jiangsu and Zhejiang outperformed all other education systems in the PISA.
+China's educational system has been noted for its emphasis on rote memorization and test preparation.
+However, PISA spokesman Andreas Schleicher says that China has moved away from learning by rote in recent years.
 According to Schleicher, Russia performs well in rote-based assessments, but not in PISA, whereas China does well in both rote-based and broader assessments.

 History

 Improving population-wide literacy was the focus of education in the early years of the People's Republic of China.
-In 1949, the literacy rate was only between 20-40%.
+In 1949, the literacy rate was between 20 and 40 percent.
 The communist government focused on improving literacy through both formal schooling and literacy campaigns.
 In the first sixteen years of communist governance, elementary school enrollment tripled, secondary school enrollment increased by a factor of 8.5, and college enrollment more than quadrupled.

-Since the end of the Cultural Revolution (1966–76), the education system in China has been geared towards economic modernization.
-In 1985, the federal government ceded responsibility for basic education to local governments through the Central Committee of the Chinese Communist Party's "Decision on the Reform of the Educational Structure."
+Since the end of the Cultural Revolution (1966–1976), the education system in China has been geared towards economic modernization.
+In 1985, the federal government ceded responsibility for basic education to local governments through the Central Committee of the Chinese Communist Party's "Decision on the Reform of the Educational Structure".
 With the education reform plan in May 1985, the authorities called for nine years of compulsory education and the establishment of the State Education Commission (created the following month).
-Official commitment to improved education was nowhere more evident than in the substantial increase in funds for education in the Seventh Five-Year Plan (1986–90), which amounted to 72 percent more than funds allotted to education in the previous plan period (1981–85).
-In 1986, 16.8 percent of the state budget was earmarked for education, compared to 10.4 percent in 1984.
-Since 1949, education has been a source of controversy in China.
-As a result of continual intra-party realignments, official policy has alternated between ideological imperatives and practical efforts to further national education, though the two have often been incompatible.
-The Great Leap Forward (1958–60) and the Socialist Education Movement (1962–65) sought to end deeply rooted academic elitism, to narrow social and cultural gaps between workers and peasants and between urban and rural populations, and to eliminate the tendency of scholars and intellectuals to disdain manual labor.
+Official commitment to improved education was nowhere more evident than in the substantial increase in funds for education in the Seventh Five-Year Plan (1986–1990), which amounted to 72 percent more than funds allotted to education in the previous plan period (1981–1985).
+In 1986, 23.9 percent of the state budget was earmarked for education, compared to 10.4 percent in 1984.

+As a result of continual intra-party realignments, official policy has alternated between ideological imperatives and practical efforts to further national education.
+The Great Leap Forward (1958–1960) and the Socialist Education Movement (1962–1965) sought to end deeply rooted academic elitism, to narrow social and cultural gaps between workers and peasants and between urban and rural populations, and to eliminate the tendency of scholars and intellectuals to disdain manual labor.
 During the Cultural Revolution, universal fostering of social equality was an overriding priority.